Zenius2016/BoardAlfa/README.md

 ### Text editor, we recommend atom
 ![alt text][atom-logo]
 Install atom [here](https://atom.io)
-Open atom, then find way to install packages
+Open atom, then find a way to install packages
 ![alt text][atom-open]
 List of things you need to install :
 1. ide-haskell
 2. language-haskell
 3. autocomplete-haskell (not necessary)
 4. themes (if you want to colorize your atom)
-P.S I use one dark for UI theme and atom dark for syntax theme
+P.S I'm using one dark for UI theme and atom dark for syntax theme

 ### Atom alternative
 In case you can't install atom use heat